mitmath/1806/summaries.md

 the other properties for a Hermitian A.   I proved a couple of the equivalencies, but not all; some more equivalencies are proved in the textbook.

+A positive **semidefinite** matrix is almost the same, except you replace "> 0" with "≥ 0", and A = BᴴB is positive semidefinite for *any* B (not necessarily full rank).

+(There are also "negative definite" and "negative semidefinite" matrices, which are the same things except with the opposites signs, i.e. "< 0" or "≤ 0" above.)

 **Further reading:** Strang, sections 6.4–6.5, 9.2, and video [lecture 25](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-25-symmetric-matrices-and-positive-definiteness/) and [lecture 26](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-26-complex-matrices-fast-fourier-transform/).

 # Lecture 25 (April 24)